SBajonczak/hivemonitor/README.md

 * 1 x  10K
 * 1 x TP4056

 My shematic wiring looks like this:
 ![Circuit](./wiring.png)

 ## Wiring H30A to HX711
-I wired the 'weightcell to the hx711 like this:
+I wired the weightcell to the hx711 like this:

 [Wiring](./h30A_hx711.png)